Guidelines and Copy Samples

 - The statement consistently has been used verbatim by the organization in all radio, television and print advertisements.

-In addition, to be considered for use in an underwriting credit, the statement must conform with WUOT underwriting guidelines:
+In addition, to be considered for use in a corporate support credit, the statement must conform with WUOT corporate support guidelines:

 - The statement must not refer to a specific product or service.The statement must not contain qualitative, comparative, promotional or price/value language.

-An organization requesting to include an official slogan in an underwriting announcement must provide the following to WUOT:
+An organization requesting to include an official slogan in a corporate support announcement must provide the following to WUOT:

 - Samples of where and how the statement has been used.

 - The length of time the statement has been used.

 Statements approved as official slogans by WUOT may be used in corporate support copy provided the slogan is used verbatim and stands alone in a corporate support credit to identify but not promote the corporate supporter.

 WUOT is a public radio station licensed to the University of Tennessee and carries no on-air advertising.
 One of the ways WUOT helps fund its programming and general operations is by seeking corporate support from corporations, foundations and associations.FCC regulations govern all corporate support announcements by public radio stations and NPR.
 The regulations require stations and NPR to provide on-air recognition of funders while stipulating that these credit announcements are strictly for identification; they cannot be promotional.